5afe/safe-helm-charts/README.md

 ---

 ## Support and Contribution
-This helm chart is community maintained, and not supported by Safe CC GmbH.
+This helm chart is  maintained by Safe and its community.
 Please also review the official [Safe Code of Conduct*](https://changeme) and this repo's [contributing doc*](./CONTRIBUTING.md) before contributing.

 ### Questions and Discussions
 [GitHub Discussion*](https://changeme)